marigold-dev/training-nft-1/README.md

 > Note : On `Mac` :green_apple:, `sed` does not work as Unix, change the start script on package.json to
 > `   "dev": "if test -f .env; then sed -i '' \"s/\\(VITE_CONTRACT_ADDRESS *= *\\).*/\\1$(jq -r 'last(.tasks[]).output[0].address' ../.taq/testing-state.json)/\" .env ; else jq -r '\"VITE_CONTRACT_ADDRESS=\" + last(.tasks[]).output[0].address' ../.taq/testing-state.json > .env ; fi && vite",`

-Website is ready!
+The website is ready!
 You have:

 - automatic pull from `taqueria` last deployed contract address at each start
 - login/logout